adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 ![Tolerance UI](/images/blog/2020-03-06-tolerance.png){: .framed-image }

 There are some cases where a unique check is difficult but a strong indication of the correctness can be achieved.
-For example, in cases where the final solution is a matrix, the instruction could simply be
+For example, in cases where the final solution is a matrix, the instruction could be:

 > Your final solution will be a 2x2 matrix.\\
 > To check your solution, add all the numbers in the matrix.